Bullet Boutonnieres and Bouquets –

 All the roses had a wire stem, and I basically just twisted stems together until I had arranged them the way I wanted.
 I did watch several tutorials on YouTube before doing this, but they were mostly not helpful because nobody else was trying to shape a bouquet the right way to fit in a shotgun shell.
 I made the burlap ruffle by running a thread through some burlap ribbon.
 I started with a small ruffle that was just big enough to go around the stem.
 Then I sewed a larger ruffle to that and a larger one to that until the ruffle was big enough to completely cover all the mess of stems.
 Then Mrs. Merica (I guess only Ms. Merica at that time) hot glued the ruffle to the bouquet just how she wanted it.
 We added the shotgun shell over all the stems and covered any stem that was left showing by hot gluing burlap ribbon around that.

-The boutonnieres and corsages were much simpler.
+The bullet boutonnieres and corsages were much simpler than the DIY wedding bouquet.
 We ordered nice real-touch latex calla lilies and tulips from Amazon.
 The mint tulips were about $6 for 10 when I ordered them, and the white tulips were a little cheaper when I ordered but are about the same price as the mint now.
-The Tiffany blue calla lilies were $12.99 for 20, and the white calla lilies were about $8 for 20 when I ordered (but were showing a price of $6 at the time of this publication).
+The Tiffany blue calla lilies were $12.99 for 20, and the white calla lilies were about $8 for 20 when I ordered (but were showing a lower price at the time of this publication).
 We used wire cutters to snip the stems short on those and hot glued them into each bullet casing.
 We hot glued a pin to each casing and then wrapped it in baling twine (Did you know that baling twine stuff is called jute if you buy it at a craft store?) to make sure it couldn’t fall off.
 Mrs. Merica added whatever ribbon she liked as accents to those.
 All the ribbon was cheap $1 a roll stuff from Dollar Tree or Walmart.
 The sanctuary of the church was very nice.
 We didn’t feel like it needed huge floral arrangements at the altar.
 We just put some of the leftover real-touch latex calla lilies in four mason jars with some baby’s breath we purchased at Kroger the previous evening.
 The jars were placed at the front of the church.
 We had additional mason jars waiting on the bridal party table to hold the bouquets during the reception.